ccdale/docs/encryption/aes.md

 ### Mix Columns

-Each column in turn is multiplied with a pre-defined matrix, any single value that exceeds the value of a byte once each one has been added up is modded back to be within a single byte.
+Each column in turn is multiplied with a pre-defined matrix.
+Any single value that exceeds the value of a byte once each one has been added up is modded back to be within a single byte.
 Thus each column after the mixing is returned as a single column.
 The diagram shows only the first column however each column is